Akshatkasera/Autoresearch-STT/README.md

 # autoresearch-stt

-This directory turns your existing Whisper fine-tuning project into an `autoresearch`-style workspace for Android + Sherpa deployment.
+This directory turns your existing Whisper fine-tuning project into an `autoresearch`-style workspace for Android + Sherpa deployment using codex as the agent.

 It is built for your actual target: